burke3601/algo-notes/trees/trees.md

     -  if the node has a right property, call the helper function with the right property on the node
 - invoke the helper function wiht the current variable
 - return the array of values

+## DFS vs BFS
+(it depends on the situation!)

+in a wider tree, depth first uses less space (not about time)